ProgramistycznySwir/berserk-manga-scraper/README.md

 1. Download source
 2. run `dotnet run` in main directory

+## Where does downloaded pages go?
+Program is really simple so it creates "Berserk" directory in the same directory you run it from.

 ## Update 2025-03-19
 It seems that some pages on <https://readberserk.com/> are unavailable some of the time.
 If there are any errors simply wait some hours and re-run this program, it skips already downloaded pages and only fetches missing ones.